 According to data by Google, 98% of consumers worldwide browse, research, and purchase things on the Internet.
-In 2020 alone, over two billion people bought goods or services online, and global e-commerce sales exceeded a whopping $4.2 trillion.
+In 2020 alone, over two billion people bought goods or services online, and global e-commerce sales are expected to surpass $6.5 trillion in 2023.

 Numbers like these mean one thing: As consumers become more tech-savvy by the day, businesses that don’t have a solid online presence risk fading into irrelevance.